Sexual Trauma Therapy

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 The traumatic impacts of sexual assault can last for an extended time after an event.
-Sexual assault victims might repress these events, with many victims not discussing sexual abuse until years after.
-However, discussing what occurred or how you feel can help you release yourself from shame, feel confident, and learn the right coping skills.
-A counselor specializing in sexual assault trauma can understand its impact on individuals and offer personalized guidance to your situation.
+Sexual assault victims might repress these events, with many victims not discussing sexual abuse or trauma until years after.
+However, discussing the trauma that occurred or how you feel can help you release yourself from shame, feel confident, and learn the right coping skills for the traumatic experience.
+A therapist specializing in sexual assault trauma can understand its impact on individuals and offer personalized guidance to your situation.
 Whether you're experiencing nightmares, flashbacks, dissociation, upsetting emotions, or another concern, you're not alone; support is available.

 Wondering about the benefits of sexual abuse counseling?